mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 This tutorial is intended to give brief information about <b>circleci</b>, integrating
 <b>circleci</b> with your scala project to automate and orchestrate your builds.

+You can find the github repository for the tutorial from <a href="https://github.com/muratcancelayir/sbt-circle-ci-integration">here</a>

 # CircleCi

 ## What is continuous integration (CI)